BryoAI/llm_cookiecutter/README.md

 ```

 ## Use bryo hosted models
 We have also hosted our own language models for our Agents.
 We use GPUs and a much more powerful version of the Llama model.
+We will provide support for Llama 3 soon!
 <br>
 Bryo will be happy to help you setup your own language models.
 You can reach out to us at: info@bryo.io